 The Mergers & Acquisitions Litigation Review: USA

 M&A litigation in the United States continues to be pursued in high volumes.
-From 2007 to 2014, the percentage of public-company transactions valued over US$100mm that were subject to shareholder litigation rose from approximately 44 per cent to 93 per cent.2 Most of those cases were filed in Delaware Chancery Court, and although some were actually litigated, a large majority were quickly settled by the target company agreeing to make additional disclosures, often of dubious value, and to pay plaintiffs' attorneys' fees, without any payment to the class, a resolution that many plaintiff's lawyers were eager to accept.
-While commentators anticipated this type of strike suit might come to an end following the Delaware Chancery Court's landmark ruling in In re Trulia, Inc. Stockholder Litigation3 in 2016, which signalled that Delaware courts would no longer approve settlements (and particularly attorney's fees) in such cases, much of the litigation instead simply migrated to federal courts.
+From 2007 to 2018, the percentage of public company transactions valued over US$100mm that were subject to shareholder litigation rose from approximately 44 to 82 per cent.2 Most of those cases were filed in Delaware Chancery Court, and although some were actually litigated, a large majority were quickly settled by the target company agreeing to make additional disclosures, often of dubious value, and to pay plaintiffs' attorneys' fees, without any payment to the class, a resolution that many plaintiffs' lawyers were eager to accept.
+While commentators anticipated that this type of strike suit might come to an end following the Delaware Chancery Court's landmark ruling in In re Trulia, Inc Stockholder Litigation in 2016,3 which signalled that Delaware courts would no longer approve settlements (and particularly attorneys' fees) in such cases, much of the litigation instead simply migrated to federal courts.
 While the number of federal filings had remained high year over year,4 the trend for 1H 2021 appears to be a substantial decline in filing volumes.
-According to Cornerstone Research, these filings were down 66 per cent compared to the second half of 2020, and down 83 per cent compared to the five-year average.5 In any event, these cases continue to comprise the bulk of M&A cases filed, they tend to be brought by plaintiffs and firms amenable to quick settlements and ultimately present few risks for the transactions they challenge.
-Meanwhile, and in contrast, the smaller number of cases that continue to be filed in Delaware Chancery Court (and less often in other state courts) are often brought by more motivated plaintiffs, and more often may involve attempts to enjoin a transaction or to seek substantial damages on a class-wide basis after a transaction has closed.
+According to Cornerstone Research, these filings were down 66 per cent compared to the second half of 2020, and down 83 per cent compared to the five-year average.5 In any event, these cases continue to comprise the bulk of M&A cases filed.
+However, they tend to be brought by plaintiffs and firms amenable to quick settlements and ultimately present few risks for the transactions they challenge.
+Meanwhile, and in contrast, the smaller number of cases that continue to be filed in Delaware Chancery Court (and less often in other state courts) are often brought by more motivated plaintiffs, and more often involve attempts to enjoin a transaction or to seek substantial damages on a class-wide basis after a transaction has closed.

-Public-company shareholder litigation is only one part of the litigation landscape affecting M&A in the United States.
-For example, federal and state regulators have the authority to bring litigation to enjoin transactions that would violate federal or state antitrust or securities laws.
-And the parties to a transaction themselves may end up litigating pre- or post-closing any number of issues arising out of the parties' transaction agreement.
-The unprecedented covid-19 pandemic has triggered a number of such lawsuits, as parties to deals that were signed in late 2019 or early 2020 but had yet to close when the economy shut down in March 2020 engaged in disputes over their rights and obligations in light of the pandemic, with many seeking relief in the courts.
+Public company shareholder litigation is only one part of the litigation landscape affecting M&A in the United States.
+For example, federal and state regulators have the authority to bring litigation to enjoin transactions that would violate federal or state antitrust or securities laws, and the parties to a transaction themselves may end up litigating pre or post-closing any number of issues arising out of the transaction agreement.
+The covid-19 pandemic triggered a number of such lawsuits, as parties to deals that were signed in late 2019 or early 2020 but that had yet to close when the economy shut down in March 2020 engaged in disputes over their rights and obligations in light of the pandemic, with many seeking relief in the courts.
 While most of those cases ultimately settled, typically with the parties agreeing to modify the deal terms, two notable cases went to trial and resulted in significant decisions from the Delaware Chancery Court.

 Legal and regulatory background

 In the United States, M&A transactions are governed by both federal and state laws.
 The federal legal landscape is comprised of securities and antitrust laws under which both government regulators and agencies as well as private parties may bring claims.
-M&A transactions also implicate fiduciary duties owed by directors and officers to shareholders under state corporation laws (under the 'internal affairs' doctrine, the law of the state where the company is incorporated will govern such issues regardless of where litigation is brought).
+Merger and acquisition transactions also implicate fiduciary duties owed by directors and officers to shareholders under state corporation laws (under the internal affairs doctrine, the law of the state where the company is incorporated will govern such issues regardless of where litigation is brought).
 The most common jurisdiction for incorporation of US companies is the state of Delaware (consequently, Delaware has traditionally been the site for the majority of shareholder lawsuits).

 The Securities and Exchange Commission (SEC) is the regulatory agency responsible for enforcing US securities laws, including in the context of M&A transactions.
 The SEC has promulgated rules governing, among other things, disclosure requirements, solicitation of shareholders and registration requirements.
-The SEC may bring suits in federal district courts for violations of any of these laws or rules, and district court decisions can be appealed to the US Court of Appeals in the relevant jurisdiction.5
+The SEC may bring suits in federal district courts for violations of any of these laws or rules, and district court decisions can be appealed to the US court of appeals in the relevant jurisdiction.6

-Regarding antitrust law, Section 7A of the Clayton Act (also known as the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the HSR Act)), requires parties to a proposed M&A transaction to notify the Federal Trade Commission (FTC) if certain thresholds are met.
-The FTC and Department of Justice (DOJ) are then the two agencies that have authority to review proposed M&A transactions under the HSR Act.
-The FTC or DOJ may challenge a proposed M&A transaction, including through litigation, if it concludes that the transaction will substantially lessen competition in the relevant market.
+Regarding antitrust law, Section 7A of the Clayton Act (also known as the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR Act)) requires parties to a proposed M&A transaction to notify the Federal Trade Commission (FTC) if certain thresholds are met.
+The FTC and Department of Justice (DoJ) are then the two agencies that have authority to review proposed M&A transactions under the HSR Act.
+The FTC or DoJ may challenge a proposed M&A transaction, including through litigation, if they conclude that the transaction will substantially lessen competition in the relevant market.
 To block a transaction, the reviewing agency must file suit to enjoin the transaction.
-The DOJ may seek preliminary and permanent injunctive relief in a federal district court, and the DOJ or the parties to the merger can appeal the district court decision to the US Court of Appeals for the relevant jurisdiction.
-The FTC is also authorised to seek a preliminary injunction in federal district court, but more commonly will seek a permanent injunction in a trial-like proceeding in front of an Administrative Law Judge (ALJ).
-The ALJ's decision can be appealed to a full panel of FTC Commissioners.
-Their decision, in turn, can be appealed to a US Court of Appeals where the merging party resides or carries on business.
-Any US Court of Appeals decision can be appealed to the United States Supreme Court, although the Court chooses to review only a limited number of cases each year.
+The DoJ may seek preliminary and permanent injunctive relief in a federal district court, and the DoJ or the parties to the merger can appeal the district court decision to the US court of appeals for the relevant jurisdiction.
+The FTC is also authorised to seek a preliminary injunction in federal district court, but more commonly will seek a permanent injunction in a trial-like proceeding before an administrative law judge (ALJ).
+The ALJ's decision can be appealed to a full panel of FTC commissioners.
+Their decision, in turn, can be appealed to a US court of appeals where the merging party resides or carries on business.
+Any US court of appeals decision can be appealed to the US Supreme Court, although the Court chooses to review only a limited number of cases each year.

 i Common types of claims